Jeet009/Jeet009/ReadME.md

 ---

 ### 🔭 What I’m Working On
 - 🧬 **Generative AI for Code Understanding** — Developing pipelines for refute question generation using CodeLlama & Stable-Code
-- 🐆 **Animal Re-Identification** — Fine-tuning CV models for wildlife datasets (ATRW, MIEW)
 - 🧩 **Institute Disambiguation (Graph + NLP)** — Using co-occurrence matrices for unsupervised name resolution
 - 🤖 **Automation at Scale** — Designing scalable Python pipelines & email automation for scientific data processing